 What you'll learn

-You’ll build conceptual, critical thinking, and peer and self-evaluation skills as we encourage you to lead your studies and direct your career.
+As part of this targeted sportswear design course, you’ll build conceptual and critical thinking, and peer and self-evaluation skills as we encourage you to lead your studies and direct your career.

-Working alongside BA(Hons) Fashion Design students, you’ll explore the industry’s history and build essential sportswear design skills like researching, coming up with ideas, drawing and using materials.
-We’ll also cover factors like psychology and anthropology, and concepts like critical thinking and reflection.
+Working alongside BA(Hons) Fashion Design students, you’ll explore the industry’s history and build essential sportswear design skills like research, idea and concept development, drawing and using materials.
+We’ll also cover sportswear-relevant subjects like psychology and anthropology, and concepts like critical thinking and reflection.

 Themes in Culture

-We’ll explore modern materials, processes and technical construction machinery, and build your skills in the use of colour and advanced cutting.
-You’ll also learn computer-aided design (CAD) with an Adobe accreditation option, and have the chance to study abroad with one of our partner institutions.
+You’ll explore modern materials, colour, design processes and sportswear-specific construction techniques.
+You’ll also learn digital design skills including CLO3D (with an Adobe accreditation option), and have the chance to study abroad with one of our partner institutions.